dpkeee/EAG7_RAG/README.md

-The project involves developing a Chrome extension(RAG) that logs visited websites, converts the content into Nomic embeddings, and stores them in a FAISS index.
+The project involves developing a Chrome extension(RAG) that logs websites visited, converts the content into Nomic embeddings, and stores them in a FAISS index.
 The extension also supports search functionality, allowing users to query and retrieve relevant information directly from the FAISS-stored data and also giving the website link from where the information was retrieved.

 # RAG-BACKEND: Model Context Protocol (MCP) Based RAG System